Maidervierte/epubbold/README.md

 ## Step 7

 Replace the files with the ones from the corresponding output folder.

-Be careful to only replace files containing the text of the book, as the script may
+It may make a mess out of pages with formatting that doesn't fit into how the script reads the files.
+Since the original isn't altered this isn't critical, worst case scenario should be that you may have to check the messed up pages in the original.

 ## Step 8 (optional)